 All staff will be aware of and alert to the signs that a pupil may be the victim of modern slavery.
 Staff will also be aware of the support available to victims of modern slavery and how to refer them to the National Referral Mechanism.
-(From The Modern Slavery Act 2015, Section 52) The public authority (including schools) bears this obligation where it has 'reasonable grounds to believe that a person may be a victim of slavery or human trafficking'.
+(From The Modern Slavery Act 2015, Section 52) The public authority bears this obligation where it has 'reasonable grounds to believe that a person may be a victim of slavery or human trafficking': School would liaise with a 'First responder Organisation' as details in part 4 of the guidance, to support and request a referral to the NRM.